flopiti/movie_api/MOVIE_AGENT.md

     - Identifying whether radarr was already downloading the movie
     - Notice the user when the download has started
     - Notice the user when the download has completed and is ready to be watched
+    - Notice when the movie being requested is not released yet, and inform the user of the release date